SFitz911/Vibe-Live-Streaming/docs/AUTO_THUMBNAIL_CAPTURE.md

 ### 2. **Auto-Capture After 2 Minutes**
 - After streaming for **2 minutes**, the system automatically:
-  - Records a **3-second video clip** from the live stream
+  - Captures a **single frame snapshot** (JPEG image) from the live stream
   - Uploads it to Supabase Storage (`stream-recordings/thumbnails/`)
   - Updates the stream record with the new thumbnail URL

 ### 3. **Thumbnail Display**
-- The animated clip **replaces** the placeholder
+- The captured image **replaces** the placeholder
 - Displays on:
   - Homepage (Live Now section)
   - Discover page (All live streams)
   - Stream cards everywhere
-- Video loops automatically
+- Static image - fast loading, minimal bandwidth
-- Muted by default (sound on hover could be added later)
+- Scales smoothly on hover for visual feedback

 ---